Consequences of Default

 To get out of default, you need to make arrangements with your loan servicer to repay the loan.
 Once you have made six regular payments, you will be eligible for additional Title IV aid.
 After you have made twelve regular payments and applied for and received "rehabilitation", you will no longer be considered in default.
 At this time, record of the default will be removed from the reports to credit reporting bureaus.

 If, at any time, you find you are having financial difficulties, do not ignore your student loans!
-Call SALT representatives toll-free at 1.855.469.2724 to discuss your options.
-They are there to help you through any tough times including getting out of default.
+Call your student loan servicer or PCC for help!

 The U.S. Department of Education's Federal Student Aid (FSA) Ombudsman Group is also a neutral, informal resource to help resolve disputes and solve other problems with federal student loans.
 The Ombudsman helps resolve problems related to student loans when other approaches have failed.
 Borrowers must first make every effort to resolve student loan problems before contacting the Ombudsman.
 Borrowers who have completed steps to resolving their loan dispute and are still not satisfied may contact the Ombudsman by either completing an online form or by calling 1-877-557-2575.